FrankN88/FrankN88-first_milestone_new/README.md

 ### Features to Implement in the future

 - **Merchandise Shop**
-     - **Feature** - set up a shop where clients can buy wines or book tables directly via the website.
+     - Feature - Set up a shop where clients can buy wines or book tables directly via the website.
-     - **Reason for not featuring in this release** - Not possible with only CSS and HTML.
+     - Reason for not featuring in this release - Not possible with only CSS and HTML.

-     - **Feature** - Operational form.
+     - Feature - Operational form.
-     - **Reason for not featuring in this release** - Not possible with only CSS and HTML.
+     - Reason for not featuring in this release - Not possible with only CSS and HTML.

 ## Issues and Bugs
 The developer ran into a number of issues during the development of the pages.